ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_nav2planner_plugin.rst

   nav2_util::declare_parameter_if_not_declared(node_, name_ + ".interpolation_resolution", rclcpp::ParameterValue(0.1));
   node_->get_parameter(name_ + ".interpolation_resolution", interpolation_resolution_);

-In ``StraightLine::createPlan()`` method, straight line planner is called using start pose and goal pose to solve the global path planning problem.
-Upon succeding, it converts the path to the ``nav_msgs::msg::Path`` and returns to the caller which is planner server instance.
+In ``createPlan()`` method, we need to create a path from the given start to goal poses.
+The ``StraightLine::createPlan()`` is called using start pose and goal pose to solve the global path planning problem.
+Upon succeeding, it converts the path to the ``nav_msgs::msg::Path`` and returns to the planner server.
 Below annotation shows the implementation of this method.

 .. code-block:: c++